 - lodges customs declarations on behalf of a client, but in their own name

-The client of an indirect representative is also responsible for the customs debt (including post-clearance) in the same way as the indirect representative.
-However, Customs collects debt mainly from the indirect representative.
-The client of an indirect representative is subjected to collection measures only if the indirect representative is found to be insolvent.
+The importer and the indirect representative are jointly responsible for the customs debt (including post-clearance).
+However, Customs aims the collection measures primarily at the representative.
+The importer is subjected to collection measures only if the indirect representative is found to be insolvent.